-Three measures with four variables are adopted to reflect the stress in the banking sector: risk spread, non-performing loans ratio, and overall loans-to-deposits ratio.
-We calculate the FSI for the banking sector (BankFSI) by variance-equal weighting.
+Referring to China's financial regulating practice (NPL ratio and Loans-to-Deposits ratio are two key instruments of macroprudential regulation by the CBRC), and following Lai and Lv (2010), Cardarelli et al. (2009), Hakkio and Keeton (2009), Illing and Liu (2003), and Oet et al. (2011), we adopt the following three measures with four variables to reflect the stress in the banking sector: risk spread, non-performing loans ratio, and overall loans-to-deposits ratio.
+The FSI for the banking sector (BankFSI) is calculated by variance-equal weighting.